A Common Food Staple Contributing to Weight Gain, Parkinson’s, MS, Cancer, Alzheimer’s, Hormone issues, and Bad Cholesterol.

 Reduce excess estrogen circulating in the liver via what we fuel our bodies with.
 Endometriosis is fed and dependent on excess estrogen.
 Yes, on the flip side estrogen is extremely important, and we need it to be healthy.
 But a lot of times the food and environment we saturate ourselves with can create quite the excess = imbalance.
 This is also not just a concern with endometriosis, it is a concern if you have terrible periods, have PMS, hormonal acne, and other things.
 There are a lot of similar things one can do just through food alone.
 Estrogen imbalance can also affect the gut lining, increase permeability of the gut creating leaky gut, or just simply increase digestive issues.
 Excess estrogen holds onto fat cells, especially in the abdomen, and the more fat cells we carry, the fat cells will then make more estrogen (it’s a catch 22).
 Also, if we don’t take care of our stress level and we are constantly cranking up our cortisol (even with coffee) can have a major domino effect.
 Increased cortisol can increase insulin, can drop blood sugar too low, then trick our brains that we crave things that will not nourish us.
 I’ll talk about coffee later as you will be surprised how much it can affect hormones, especially in women!

-Worst Foods and products that increase estrogen exponentially and contribute to worsened symptoms of endometriosis and other ailments.
+Foods and products that worsen and increase estrogen exponentially and contribute to increased symptoms of endometriosis and other ailments.
 Here are some things to avoid.

 We need to decrease “phthalate” exposure: these are hormone disrupting plastics and chemicals stored in even in our plastic water bottles we drink from (major endocrine disruptors)!
 Did you know that a lot of foods we eat have phthalates in them nowadays?
 It has become a huge concern and major negative contributor to disrupting our endocrine system.
 Here is a small list to start, plus more that contributes to increasing endocrine concerns.